cyrilondon/rover-project/README.md

 }
 ```

- On the diagram, it is important that **all the arrows are pointing into the direction of the hexagon**  and that none is pointing out from the hexagon, which would mean an undesired dependency from the application to the external world.
+ On the diagram, it is important to notice that **all the arrows are pointing into the direction of the hexagon**  and that none is pointing out from the hexagon, which would reflect an undesired dependency from the application to the external world.

  Finally, please note that the out-adapters <code>InMemoryRoverRepositoryImpl</code> and <code>InMemoryPlateauRepositoryImpl</code> do not belong to the domain and reside in the **infrastructure** package.